Healthcare in Europe: Vaccination rates

 Vaccines are a powerful tool being used nationwide against COVID-19.
 At the beginning of the pandemic, the European population aimed to help individuals that were at most risk.
 This may include older adults over the age of 65 which are more likely to have other health issues.
 Minorities who do not have complete access to assistance and help from the government.
 Individuals with disabilities are more likely to be affected because of their underlying medical conditions.
 Minorities who do not have access to the highest level of medical help.

 Due to the high demand on hospitals, the vaccines served as a mechanism to decrease the load on doctors and medics.
 Europe and its members have been actively contributing to handling this pandemic most simply.
 As of today, 66.9% of Europe's population is fully vaccinated.
 Europe has been following the "herd immunity" strategy which convinces its citizens to get vaccinated as soon as possible.
 "Herd immunity" is the idea of a vast number of people to be fully vaccinated against COVID-19.
 The more people who are vaccinated the less likely it is for the virus to spread.
 Although this has so far been successful, a substantial number of Europeans in every community are still not vaccinated.
 The fact that there are constantly new variants does not help because we must keep up with new statistics.
 In Europe, there is a limited number of vaccinations that are being offered for the people.
 The European center for the disease has been closely monitoring the effectiveness of each vaccine.
 Europe has since taken precautions to distribute vaccines safely and effectively across the country.

+Spending

+Expand the OECD charts below to see the breakdown: